 - Pop microwave popcorn according to package directions.
 Spread popcorn in a single layer over a 13″x18″ sheet tray.
 Remove any un-popped kernels.

-- Melt 1 cup of semi-sweet chocolate chips in the microwave in 20-25 second bursts, stirring in between.
+- Melt chocolate chips in the microwave in 10-15 second bursts, stirring in between.
 When the chips completely melt down when you stir, continue stirring until there are no lumps left.

 - Use a fork to drizzle and dollop the melted chocolate over the popcorn, making sure to get the kernels along the edges and in the corners.
-Let chocolate set for appox 30-60 seconds.
+Let chocolate set for a few minutes.

 - Sprinkle mini-M&Ms across the chocolate drizzle so that they stick.

-- Transfer sheet tray into freezer or refrigerator for 20 minutes until chocolate has hardened, then break the popcorn into bite-sized pieces and flip them over on the sheet pan.
+- Transfer sheet tray into freezer or refrigerator for 20 minutes until chocolate has hardened, then break the popcorn into bite-sized pieces.
+Flip them over on the sheet pan.